 Snappa is a 2 vs. 2 tabled-based drinking game that rewards accuracy and stamina.

 - To begin a match, one player from each team rolls a die.
 The team that rollest the highest number is awarded the first toss and the opposing team chooses their end to defend.

 - All tosses are thrown underhand and the die must achieve a minimum height of 10 feet.

 - The beer within you and your partner's cups must be consumed and refilled after 4 points have been scored on your team.

-- The team that was scored on drinks roughly 1/4 of their cup per point but only after both of the opposing players have tossed.
+- The team members that were scored on drink (roughly 1/4) of their beers, per point, after both of the opposing players have tossed.

 - You and your partner always drink in pairs (and as House Rules permit).